pemo11/xsharpsummit24/Vortrag2_TechnicalDebt/TechnicalDept_Slides_1610_24.md

 ---
 ## Let the AI assistant teach you software development techniques

-Me: Can you apply the SOLID principles to a piece of code that I supply?
+**Me**: Can you apply the SOLID principles to a piece of code that I supply?

-ChatGPT: Absolutely!
+**ChatGPT:** Absolutely!
 I'd be happy to help apply the SOLID principles to your code.

-And: Please provide the code you'd like me to review, and I'll walk you through how to apply each of the SOLID principles.
+Please provide the code you'd like me to review, and I'll walk you through how to apply each of the SOLID principles.

 ---
 ## Reasons for technical debt